igr/color-code/doc/iscan.md

 + ACTION functions are not OK.
 + implicit arguments are BAD.
 + implicit outputs are BAD.
-+ invocation that are W are BAD (as it modifies external, mutable data).
++ invocation that is W are BAD (as it modifies external, mutable data).
-+ invocation that are R are suspicious (as it reads external data).
++ invocation that is R is suspicious (as it reads external data).
-+ abstraction leaks of used data are BAD.
++ abstraction leaks of the used data are BAD.

 The last rule is a bit tricky.
 With the ISCAN, there are two tricks how to determine _possible_ abstraction leaks:

 + too many elements in `use` section
 + elements in `use` section are UNRELATED to method or input arguments _names_.
-Ask yourself "does this method need to know about the ____".
+Ask yourself: "does this method need to know about the ____".

 ## Class